 Python CowboyWe join Trapper Mike on the front lines of conservation down in the Florida Everglades.

 It’s been more than a year since our trip to Florida to learn about Mike Kimmel and his fight against invasive species in the Florida Everglades.
 To say that he’s been busy would be putting it lightly; if you’ve been following him on social media, you’ve seen the results of his work almost daily.
 We followed up with him on a recent call, and he’s got some better news from the ‘Glades.
 With a rebound in native wildlife, a decrease in larger Burmese Pythons, and a coordinated, expanded effort to control other invasive species, there’s progress being made in the Florida Everglades.
-Not to let the hard work being put into this effort go to waste, we’ve made the limited edition Magpul Tejas Gun Belt – “El Original” Python.
+Not to let the hard work being put into this effort go to waste, we’ve made the limited edition Magpul Tejas Gun Belt – “El Original” Python (now sold out).
 These belts are handmade in Texas from the snakes Mike has captured and helps give back to support the fight against invasive species in Florida.
 Head over to Magpul.com to find out more.

 Get his update and the full story below.

 With the rain letting up, a little bit of sunshine begins to break through a sizable storm camped out over the wetlands.
 Mike Kimmel ushers his old dog Moose into his pickup, which still carries the stench of swamp water from their last outing.
 And a hundred previous outings before that.
 With the weather clearing, they’re heading back out into the vastness of the Florida Everglades in search of aliens that have invaded the natural wonder of this seemingly endless subtropical wilderness.
 We sent two members of our team to join Mike on his patrol for these alien reptiles that are wreaking havoc in the wetlands.